eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

   <div>First name: <strong><span id="google-firstname"></span></strong></div>
   <div>Last name: <strong><span id="google-lastname"></span></strong></div>
   <div>Email: <strong><span id="google-email"></span></strong></div>

-  Granted scopes:
-  <pre id="google-scopes"></pre>
 </div>

 The code to gather and display your info only runs on your machine and never by a Eusebius.Tech server; your info goes directly from Facebook servers to your browser.

+**Insert diagram**

 I would have added a Twitter login demo but OAuth restricts this from being purely client-side.
-Client-side JavaScript code for the Facebook login is included in this GitHub repo:
+HTML with client-side JavaScript code for the logins above are on GitHub.